arapl3y/vue-blotter/README.md

 - Combine with Vue's event API to manipulate effects

 ## Getting started
-Blotter.js is not currently available on npm, so you will need to add CDN links to the library and materials you need.
-(I'm currently looking into how we can get Blotter and the material files up on npm to make this process more seamless)
+Unfortunately, Blotter.js is not currently available on npm, so you will need to import the library and materials you need through CDN.
+(I'm currently looking at getting Blotter.js up on npm to make this process simpler)

-For Vue you will need to add the main blotter.js library link and any additional blotter material links to your `index.html` file:
+For standard Vue you will need to add the main Blotter.js library and any additional materials to your `index.html` file:

-Library:
+Blotter library:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Blotter/0.1.0/blotter.min.js"></script>
 ```
-Materials (At least one):
+Blotter materials (grab at least one):
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Blotter/0.1.0/materials/channelSplitMaterial.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/Blotter/0.1.0/materials/fliesMaterial.min.js"></script>